abdulaziz-cse/website-for-show-code-Laravel/readme.md

 </p>

 ## About Project
-This project Simple for Display any code you want Subject to sale .. simple Front-End And make Back-End PHP-Laravel. and use PayPal
+A website simple that displays codes for the purpose of purchasing the code, which is a simple and basic site for anyone who wants to develop and provides payment through PayPal

 ## Photo